Applicants who are entitled to equity support are:

 Do you fall under any of these categories?

-Note: For maximum support, applicants and awardees are encouraged to advise the Australia Awards office if any special support is required as soon as possible.
+Note: For maximum support, applicants and awardees are encouraged to advise Aus4Skills if any special support is required as soon as possible.
 However, applicants/awardees may provide this advice at any stage during the application process or award, including if their needs change.

 *Further documentation may be required as determined by Aus4Skills.